IBM/maximo-labs/MkDocs/apm_8.7/docs/data_preparation.md

 Review the code cells to understand how to drop columns and add columns to using Pandas to create the right format for the Asset Failure CSV file.

 Congratulations.
-You now have the data files in the format you can work use for doing predictions in the next exercises.
+You now have the pump data files in the files and format required for evaluating algorithm and prediction performance in the next exercises.